pierridotite/CIFAR10-CompressAI/README.md

 ## Description

-**CIFAR10-CompressAI** is a project implementing a convolutional autoencoder for compressing and reconstructing images from the CIFAR-10 dataset.
-The autoencoder is trained using a combination of perceptual loss and MSE loss, providing efficient compression while preserving the quality of reconstructed images.
+**CIFAR10-CompressAI** is a project that implements a convolutional autoencoder for compressing and reconstructing images from the CIFAR-10 dataset.
+The autoencoder is trained using a combination of perceptual loss and Mean Squared Error (MSE) loss, providing efficient compression while preserving the quality of reconstructed images.

 <div style="display: flex; justify-content: center;">
     <img src="models/loss_curves.png" alt="Loss Curve" width="300"/>